 The Sociology of Housing

 I am currently working on three papers that extend my research from No Place Like Home.
-In the first paper, I advance scholarship at the intersection of race and homeownership by investigating the ways that housing preferences are stratified by race and ethnicity.
+In the first paper, which is forthcoming in Sociology of Race and Ethnicity, I advance scholarship at the intersection of race and homeownership by investigating the ways that homeownership preferences are stratified by race and ethnicity.
 Despite substantial research investigating stratification in homeownership attainment, including the structural constraints to buying a home and building wealth through housing, sociologists have largely overlooked the reasons that Americans prefer ownership to renting and the way those preferences differ across social groups.
-Drawing on the National Housing Survey, I find that African-Americans and Latinos are more likely than whites to identify the social status of ownership and the importance of building wealth as reasons to buy a home, but they are less likely to view ownership as a tool for accessing more convenient neighborhoods.
+Drawing on the National Housing Survey, I find that African-Americans and Latinos are more likely than whites to identify the social status of ownership and the importance of building wealth as reasons to buy a home, but African-Americans are less likely to view ownership as a tool for accessing more convenient neighborhoods.
 In the second paper, I investigate the social influence of mortgage default.
 While falling behind on a mortgage loan has significant personal consequences, including negative health outcomes and financial costs, we know little about whether the experience of delinquency or default influences the housing market experiences of other people in the defaulter’s social networks.
-My analysis suggests that knowing people who have experienced mortgage delinquency or default is associated with more negative expectations for the housing market and more permissive attitudes toward the default behaviors of households experiencing financial hardship.
+My analysis reveals that knowing people who have experienced mortgage delinquency or default is associated with more negative expectations for the housing market and more permissive attitudes toward the default behaviors of households experiencing financial hardship.
 Homeowners who know others that defaulted on their mortgage loans are more likely to prefer rental housing when they next move.
-My final paper investigates framing effects in support for the mortgage interest deduction - the largest federal tax policy that favors homeowners.
+My final paper investigates framing effects in support for the mortgage interest deduction - the largest federal tax deduction favoring homeowners.
 Through an experiment conducted on the Amazon MTurk platform, I investigate whether support for the deduction is sensitive to information about the cost, inefficiency and distribution of benefits from the policy.
 I find that support for the deduction declines when respondents are presented with additional information about the policy; however, the overall level of support remains above sixty percent – a finding that simultaneously confirms the sensitivity of the deduction to framing effects, but highlights its enduring popularity even in the context of negative information.

 Democracy Vouchers in Seattle